Emmotes/ic_spoilers/docs/gromma.md

     "id": 1957,
     "flavour_text": "",
     "description": {
         "desc": "Replaces Gromma's base attack with Melf's Acid Arrow, changing her into a magic attacker.
-After hitting its target the arrow explodes, damaging it's target and all nearby enemies for an additional $(amount___2) seconds of BUD damage."
+After hitting its target the arrow explodes, damaging its target and all nearby enemies for an additional $(amount___2) seconds of BUD damage."
     },
     "effect_keys": [
         {